getredash/redash/docs/usage/maintenance.rst

 ==============================

 By default, Celery will start a worker per CPU core.
-Because most of re:dash's tasks are IO bound, the real limit for number of workers you can use depends on the amount of memory your machine has.
+Because most of Re:dash's tasks are IO bound, the real limit for number of workers you can use depends on the amount of memory your machine has.
 It's recommended to increase number of workers, to support more concurrent queries.